30 December 2006

 "As tough as they come", Cork-born dual international full-back Billy Hayes moved to England as a youth.
 He learnt the game playing junior football in the Sheffield area before signing amateur terms with Huddersfield in June 1932.
 The following April he was awarded a professional deal and he made his League debut against Derby in August 1934, still just eighteen years-old.

-Although it took him a few years to establish himself in the Terrier's first eleven, by the outbreak of World War Two Hayes was first choice right-back and recognised penalty taker.
+Although it took him a few years to fully establish himself in the Terrier's first eleven, by the outbreak of World War Two Hayes was first choice right-back and recognised penalty taker.
 He had also been capped by the Irish FA, stepping in as a replacement for the legendary Bertie Fulton (with Everton’s Billy Cook switching to Fulton’s left-back role) for four internationals in 1937 and 1938.

 During the War, Hayes initially remained in Yorkshire, playing in war-time football through the 1939/40 and 1940/41 campaigns.
 He then returned to his native Cork, and won Inter-League honours while playing with Cork United.
 He also helped the team to dominate the League of Ireland Championship and claim League of Ireland Shield and Munster Cup successes.
 He also played in two FAI Cup Finals, finishing runner-up on both occasions to Dundalk and Drumcondra.